Skip to content

 --from text Source folder name within working directory.
 None

 --port, -p integer Port for the web server.
-None
+8888

 --no-open boolean Do not open the browser automatically.
 False

---working-dir, -d path Working directory (default: .).
+--working-dir, -d path Change into this directory before running.
 None

 --help boolean Show this message and exit.
 False